What Are The Disadvantages Of Google Sheets? (For 2026)

 Without spell-checking, errors can be overlooked, particularly in data entry tasks where accuracy is crucial.

-For instance, you might unknowingly input misspelled names or job titles, which could lead to record-keeping issues.
+For instance, you might unknowingly input misspelled names or job titles, which could lead to crucial record-keeping issues.

 Without automatic spell-checking, you must spend more time manually reviewing your work (or rely on external tools like Grammarly).